 However, these processing times are not the only contribution to the overall delay of the response.
 There are important, non-negligible delays that are beyond the control of H.E.S.S., such as the delay between the astrophysical event and the reception of the alert.
-For GRBs, this delay is typically in the range of 30 seconds and is determined by the on-board detection and download link of the data.
-In the recent LIGO/Virgo observation runs, the earliest gravitational wave alerts were sent with delays of the order of a few minutes after detection, with potentially larger delays depending on integration time or dependencies on other higher-order analysis results \citep[see e.g.][and references therein]{Ashkar_2021}.
+For GRBs, this delay is typically in the range of 30 seconds and is determined by the on-board detection and download link of the data \citep{Hoischen2018}.
+In the LIGO/Virgo observation runs O1$-$O3, the earliest gravitational wave alerts were sent with delays of the order of a few minutes after detection, with potentially larger delays depending on integration time or dependencies on other higher-order analysis results \citep[see e.g.][and references therein]{Ashkar_2021}.

 Another key metric is the filtering performance of the system.
 The ToO alert system receives about 50000 alerts per month\footnote{The rate of alerts received is very non-uniform and strongly depends on the alert strategy of the brokers that the H.E.S.S.
 System is subscribed to.}.
 Only about 50 alerts are matched with science case configurations, which is a reduction by a factor of 1000.